 George Nolfi‘s directorial debut, The Adjustment Bureau, isn’t exactly extreme sci-fi.
 While that may disappoint the Phillip K. Dick faithful followers, it’ll most likely be the key element that swoons over those looking for a love story.
 That’s what The Adjustment Bureau is first and foremost: a love story set in the real world.
 Besides the main antagonists who are, of course, The Adjustment Bureau, everything is fairly rooted in reality.

 The bureau represents the only true sci-fi element of the film.
-Like most interesting science-fiction, their presence is to raise questions about fate and free will.
+Like the best science-fiction, their presence is raises questions about fate and free will.
 What they do is set up as more of a grey area plan rather than a villainous world-dominating scheme, which is something that seemed important to Nolfi.
-Some of the bureau members are charming and even likable, especially John Slattery‘s Richardson.

-Here’s what writer-director George Nolfi had to say about reality, avoiding cheesiness, style, the charms of John Slattery and his constant use in the film of, “Son of a bitch.”
+Here’s what writer-director George Nolfi had to say about reality, style, the charms of John Slattery and his constant use in the film of, “Son of a bitch.”

 Most films with this subject matter would usually be set in a futuristic utopia, but instead you went more with modern realism.
 Can you talk about your decision behind that?

 That’s a great question to start off with, because that was really my touchstone for the entire film, so I’m glad that came through to you [Laughs].
 When I went to Matt [Damon] with a first draft I told him he was going to play a romantic lead, which he hasn’t really done much of, and it’s a completely fantastic world, which he hardly ever does, but I said I wanted to do the film in the most realistic and possible way.
 I told him I wanted what he’s great at, which is inhabiting and portraying characters in a totally authentic way.
 I wanted an actress who could do the dancing and who could do the relationship convincingly.